watchexec/watchexec/doc/watchexec.1.md

 :   What to do when receiving events while the command is running

-Default is to queue up events and run the command once again when the previous run has finished.
-You can also use do-nothing, which ignores events while the command is running and may be useful to avoid spurious changes made by that command, or restart, which terminates the running command and starts a new one.
+Default is to do-nothing, which ignores events while the command is running, so that changes that occur due to the command are ignored, like compilation outputs.
+You can also use queue which will run the command once again when the current run has finished if any events occur while its running, or restart, which terminates the running command and starts a new one.
 Finally, theres signal, which only sends a signal; this can be useful with programs that can reload their configuration without a full restart.

 The signal can be specified with the \--signal option.

-Note that this option is scheduled to change its default to do-nothing in the next major release.
-File an issue if you have any concerns.

 **-r**, **\--restart**